 The accelerator's cavity was relocated to the position shown in Figure 2.2 to provide enough space for a beam line that can transport either positrons or electrons.
 The beam elements are described in Table 2.2.
-Quadrupole and dipole magnets were added to the new beam line as well as diagnostic tools like an OTR and YAG screens (see Appendix D for magnetic field map of dipoles and quadrupoles and for more details).
-Faraday cups and toroids were installed to measure the electron beam size
+Quadrupole and dipole magnets, described in Appendix D, were added to the new beam line as well as an OTR and YAG view screen to measure and monitor beam profile and position.
+Faraday cups